Do you often work with steel in remote locations? If so, you must have equipment that does not require an external power source.

-It can be a challenge to find a high-quality model with sufficient power and support for the right processes, such as stick, MIG, or TIG.
+It can be a challenge to find a high-quality model with sufficient power and support for the right processes, such as stick, MIG, or a [top rated TIG machine].
 There are many products available on the market, and there are many considerations to keep in mind when you shop.
 You may not know if a unit is right for you.

 We researched hundreds of reviews and specifications to help you find the perfect machine for your needs.
 This article also features an extensive buyer’s guide and up-to-date information.
 Keep reading to learn more.